-MFU is pleased to announce the 2020 Scholarship period is now open.
-All scholarship applications are approved by the Montana Farmers Union Foundation Board of directors.
-Scholarship Applications must be postmarked by March 15, 2020 and addressed to: P O Box 2447, Great Falls, MT 59403.
-Scholarship questions should be addressed to Education Coordinator Violet Green at 1- 800-234-4071 or firstname.lastname@example.org.
+MFU is pleased to announce the 2021 Scholarship period will be opening in early November.
+Scholarship Applications must be addressed to: P O Box 2447, Great Falls, MT 59403.
+Scholarship questions or requests for printed copies should be addressed to Education Coordinator Violet Green at 1- 800-234-4071 or firstname.lastname@example.org.

 Scholarship Criteria and Information: